 Agrarian & Environmental Justice

-Goal (2016-2020): To improve climate, energy and food security policies that would redirect trade and investment towards sustainable and inclusive food and energy systems, and which would genuinely address climate change challenges.
+Goals: To improve climate, energy and food sovereignty policies that would redirect trade and investment towards sustainable and inclusive food and energy systems, and would genuinely address climate change challenges.

 |Strengthen capacity of civil society organizations (CSOs) in Colombia, Myanmar, Cambodia, The Philippines and Europe to resist mining-energy and agroindustry projects that undermine food and land sovereignty||